Back to Magazine

 2026-05-19 · 5 min read

+Maybe it's the first time you've heard about this.
 Maybe you've been thinking about it for a while.
 Maybe a friend went to one and you couldn't stop asking questions.
 Maybe you Googled it once, landed on a database with 3,000 listings and zero context, and closed the tab.

-If any of that sounds familiar — you're in the right place.
+If any of that sounds familiar, you're in the right place.

 WHAT MUSE & MAP ACTUALLY IS